AndyWangSFU/AC215_TBD_1/README.md

 TBD_1

 **Project**
-In this project we aim to build and deploy a model that can detecting fake content when text and images are provided as inputs.
+In this project we aim to build and deploy a model that can detect fake content when text and images are provided as inputs.

 ### Milestone3